cms-gem-daq-project/gembuild/README.md

 ## Usage
-This repository should be checked out during a build, or added to the repository as a submodule at `REPO_BASE/config` Then, in the calling `Makefile`, the appropriate `include` should be made.
+This repository should be checked out during a build, or added to the repository as a submodule at `REPO_BASE/config` Then, in the package `Makefile`, the appropriate `include` should be made.

 ## Contents
 This repository contains various common definitions and templates for driving the build process, as well as some scripts.